If you’re wondering what’s the best green tea for PCOS, how it can help you or how to use it, then you’re in the right place.

 Aside from the EGCG, green tea also contains caffeine, which helps to boost metabolism.

-WHICH GREEN TEA IS GOOD FOR PCOS?
+WHICH TYPE OF GREEN TEA IS GOOD FOR PCOS?

 In addition, matcha has a high chlorophyll content that can support detoxification and liver function.